 Learn more about your potential career as a business intelligence analyst

 Understanding how data can influence business decisions and goals is essential to be successful in a career as a business intelligence analyst.
-The analytic depth and business acumen taught in an online Master of Science in Business Analytics degree, such as the one offered through Arizona State University, can help prepare individuals to enter or move ahead in this field.
+The analytic depth and business acumen taught in a Master of Science in business analytics degree online, such as the one offered through Arizona State University, can help prepare individuals to enter or move ahead in this field.
 Offered through the W. P. Carey School of Business, this graduate program fosters an environment of global thinking to prepare students to work with big data and the impact it can have on all facets of business.